bcgov/MOH-HCIM-FHIR/input/pagecontent/reviseAndMerge.md

 ### Asynchronous Operations

 The asynchronous pattern for Revise and Merge Patient follow the same pattern as V3.
-The figure belows show the client requesting an operation from the Client Registry and the Client Registery responding, later, with the response.
+The figure below show the client requesting an operation from the Client Registry and the Client Registry responding, later, with the response.

 <span>
 	<img src="asyncSequence.png" height="350"/>